 Under SFAS No. 133, the future annual index credits on the Company's index annuities are treated as a "series of embedded derivatives" over the expected life of the applicable contract.
 The Company does not purchase call options to fund the index liabilities which may arise after the next policy anniversary date.
 The Company must value both the call options and the related forward embedded options in the policies at fair value.
-The change in fair value for the call options is included in change in fair value of derivatives and the change in fair value adjustment of the embedded options is included in change in fair value of methods.
+The change in fair value for the call options is included in change in fair value of derivatives and the change in fair value adjustment of the embedded options is included in change in fair value of embedded derivatives in the Consolidated Statements of Income.